cs3451-f21/a4-f21/README.md

 2. **Transparency (fragment shader)**

-	Modify the fragment shader to do something interesting with transparency, from one of the following options:
+	Modify the fragment shader to do something interesting with transparency. **Choose one** from the following options:

     1. Turn the plane into *swiss cheese* by adding transparent holes all over it.